Lessons From the Master Who Stopped Coming

 It took three Burger Kings, but I got the Master that watch and got him to the dojo early.

-I did such a good job last time picking up the Master and getting him to the dojo that I was asked to do it again.
+I did such a good job last time picking up the Master and getting him to the dojo that I was asked to do it again the next time he visited.

 Master?